-Below is a list of papers and previous projects outside of my dissertation research, followed by a sampling of "data candy" that might provide a taste of the kinds of phenomena that I am documenting and analyzing in my dissertation.
+Below is a list of papers and previous projects outside of my book project.
 All papers are available upon request.

 Previous Projects and Working Papers

-- “Making and Scheduling Citizens: Sheldon Wolin’s Political Time and the Democratic Potential of Hurricanes,” (under review).
+“Making and Scheduling Citizens: Political Time and the Democratic Potential of Hurricanes,” New Political Science, March 2020.

 This paper is a supplement to the one-sided diet of spatial concepts, metaphors, and case studies used by scholars to feed our thinking on how everyday people form into collective political agents.
 Drawing from interviews and ethnographic observations of a post-Hurricane Sandy relief effort, I highlight how people’s sense of time can draw them to political action.
 To make sense out of this dimension, I excavate from Sheldon Wolin’s work two concepts for thinking about political time and how events like hurricanes can instigate extraordinary acts of political participation.
 I argue that insofar as a natural disaster is perceived as a crisis, it can break the boundaries of the “time zones” in which we are normally isolated, and the established “rhythms” that schedule and limit citizen participation.
 Such a process helps spread a sense of common fate, and the need for people to act on its behalf in unscripted ways.

-- “Scattered Strangers become ‘the People:’ Making Occupy Sandy through a Shared Sense of Time,” (under review).
+“Scattered Strangers become ‘the People:’ Making Occupy Sandy through a Shared Sense of Time,” (revised and resubmitted).

 In this paper, I argue that shared notions of public time can function like public space, serving as the “between” that allows for the formation of new political actors.
 For this, I conduct a case study of "Occupy Sandy," a hurricane recovery effort that was organized in response to Hurricane Sandy in 2012.
 Occupy Sandy was populated by former participants in OWS, as well as previously unaffiliated individuals.
 I examine how these geographically separate individuals came to see themselves as a collective agent, acting sometimes as “Occupy Sandy,” and sometimes as “the People.”
 They were able to do so because they saw themselves as enacting a common practice, sometimes called “mutual aid,” “helptivism,” or “a People’s Recovery,” all within a shared moment of urgency.
 Being part of the group meant doing this politicized recovery work simultaneous to other strangers scattered throughout the scenes of post-hurricane destruction.
 As such, Occupy Sandy demonstrates how people’s sense of time, like space, can help unite strangers into a political collective, one that makes public claims on behalf of "the People."